-Join an array of experts who will discuss inspiring actions across many sectors and locations around the world.
-Whether they are artists or entrepreneurs, CEOs or grassroots community organizers, rocket scientists or farmers, speakers will share their projects in lively, moderated sessions in front of a live audience in the Folklife Studio and a virtual global audience on YouTube.
+Join an array of experts who discuss inspiring actions across many sectors and locations around the world.
+Whether they are artists or entrepreneurs, CEOs or grassroots community organizers, rocket scientists or farmers, speakers share their projects in lively, moderated sessions in front of a live audience in the Folklife Studio and a virtual global audience on YouTube.

 Journey to Zero Waste: Reduce, Reuse, and Recycle